 DAMON'S PRE-EMPTIVE STRIKE, CA. 87 BC

 The story of Damon of Chaironeia was recounted only by the Greek biographer and essayist Plutarch.
-It is the only passage in his life of Kimon, an Athenian general and statesman of the 5th century BC, written at the beginning of the second century AD, as one of his Parallel Lives.
+It is the only passage of Greek love interest in his life of Kimon, an Athenian general and statesman of the 5th century BC, written at the beginning of the second century AD, as one of his Parallel Lives.

 The relevance of Damon’s story to Kimon’s is extremely remote.
 The Roman whose life was recounted by Plutarch as a parallel to that of Kimon was Lucullus, whom Plutarch wished to honour because he had saved his native city of Chaironeia from punishment for the deeds of Damon.
 The story can only be dated through the presence of Lucullus in Boiotia, which could have been in 87 or 74 BC, though the former is much more likely.